-The program consists of screenings, seminar discussions, professional development sessions, critique, mentorship, many guest artist and industry professionals master classes and weekly visits to relevant sites around New York City.
-The Summer Documentary Intensive exposes participants to a diverse set of creative documentary practices from around the world, encouraging experimentation and discovery.
-In many ways, it is a condensed version of the guidance available to fellows in our Collaborative Studio.
+The program consists of screenings, seminar discussions, professional development sessions, critique, mentorship, many master classes with guest artist and industry professionals and weekly visits to relevant sites around New York City.
+The Summer Documentary Lab exposes participants to a diverse set of creative documentary practices from around the world, encouraging experimentation and discovery.
 Drawing inspiration from the worlds of art, anthropology and activism, it should not be mistaken for an industrial, journalistic, or traditional documentary training.
 In an article in The New York Times, film scholar Scott MacDonald, remarked, “UnionDocs has a healthy sense that the older definitions of what constitutes ‘experimental’ cinema and what constitutes ‘documentary’ are up for grabs.”

 Twelve to fourteen applicants are selected for the program on the basis of their past experience and the strength of a current documentary proposal or concept.
-Previous work in documentary is not required, but a demonstrated commitment to independent creative work is necessary.
-Through the Intensive, participants work to develop their ideas, formulate practical plans, learn technical skills, and assemble a package of descriptive materials that will help them pursue further support for their project.
+Previous work in documentary is not required, but a demonstrated commitment to an independent and creative vision is necessary.
+Through the Lab, participants work to develop their ideas, formulate practical plans, learn technical skills, and assemble a package of descriptive materials that will help them pursue further support for their project.
 Mentorship as well as critique by instructors, participants, and guests artists cultivate the proposals in safe yet serious environment.

 The Brooklyn Rail summed it up with the title of their feature article: “UnionDocs Brings Auteurs Together”.
 For some, participation in the program may lead to the development and completion of a documentary.
 For others, it may lead to independent projects, collaborations or strengthened careers within the industry.
 For all, it is an unparalleled immersion in the expansive field of documentary art.